rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 ### Cross-compiling rustc

-*Cross-compiling* is the process of compiling code that will run on another archicture.
+*Cross-compiling* is the process of compiling code that will run on another architecture.
 For instance, you might want to build an ARM version of rustc using an x86 machine.
 Building stage2 `std` is different when you are cross-compiling.